Voluntary Disclosure Programme (VDP)

 How to cancel a VAT registration

-- Make a virtual appointment via our e-Booking system to facilitate deregistration.
+- Make a virtual appointment via our e-Booking system by selecting the following options:

 For more information, click here: Cancellation of VAT registration (Deregistration)